1917 Stanley Cup Final: Game summaries

-The games of the Finals were played at the Seattle Ice Arena.
+The games of the Final were played at the Seattle Ice Arena.
 Games one and three were played under PCHA seven-man rules; games two and four were played under NHA six-man rules.
 Bernie Morris scored 14 of Seattle's 23 total goals for the series, including six in their 9–1 victory in game four.
 Future Hockey Hall of Fame goaltender Hap Holmes recorded a 2.90 goals-against average for the Mets.